 If you’ve shared your “infertility” journey it can be easier, although people might be filled with unhelpful advice (“just relax!” “just adopt!” “have you tried this position . . .?”).
 If you haven’t shared you might find yourself feeling even more alone as you can’t answer their questions honestly.

 The truth is, the holidays can be really hard when you want a baby and it seems like it isn’t happening.
 BUT, the holidays shouldn’t be that way.
 They should be filled with joy, excitement, and a reminder that miracles can happen.
 THAT is the kind of holiday I want for myself and that I want for YOU.

-A Prayer to St. Nicholas for a Child (at Christmastime)
+Prayer to St. Nicholas for a Child (at Christmastime) by Anna Rapp

 Generous St. Nicholas, you are the joy of little children, and the bearer of sweet gifts.

 Please grant me the grace in my heart to be childlike once more.

 Grant me the happiness, wonder, and awe, to enjoy the beautiful world that God has gifted us with.